 Routledge Handbooks in Linguistics provide overviews of a whole subject area or sub-discipline in linguistics, and survey the state of the discipline including emerging and cutting edge areas.
 Edited by leading scholars, these volumes include contributions from key academics from around the world and are essential reading for both advanced undergraduate and postgraduate students.

-The Routledge Handbook of Cognitive Linguistics
+The Routledge Handbook of Pronouns

 The Routledge Handbook of Language Contact